 a.
 The purpose of this policy and procedure is to define that Human Technologies is a federal contractor within the meaning of the Drug-Free Workplace Act of 1988 (The "Act").
-Consequently, Human Technologies is required to take certain steps toward maintaining and certifying to federal contractors and grantors that it strives to maintain a drug-free workplace.
+Consequently, Human Technologies is required to take certain steps toward maintaining and certifying to federal contractors and grantors that it strives to maintain a drug-free and alcohol-free workplace.
 Accordingly, Human Technologies adopts the following policy:

 a.
-This procedure applies to all Human Technologies Personnel
+This procedure applies to all Human Technologies Personnel a.
+Premise